roychian/FP/README.md

 you can check all movement that are classified into six class(chest,leg,back,shoulder,arm,core).
 There is a SDL window to demonstrate these movements.
 (WARING!
 You have to close the SDL window before continue the proggram.)
+You can also add record and add bucketlist here.

+## 3)training record
+You can add record,output your record and sort it here.
+After input the record,we will give you feedback about you training intensity and training frequency.
+You can sort your data with the six class of movement.